OmarMAttia7/image-processing-api/README.md

 You can also start the development server without compiling by running `npm run dev`

+The project was made in the current Node LTS version 16.18.0.

 <h2 id="testing">Testing</h2>

 run `npm run test` to run all tests, you should compile before testing.